Ziwi01/proveasio/README.md

     For details, see [Microsoft WSL installation docs](https://docs.microsoft.com/en-us/windows/wsl/install)

 2. Install DejaVuSans fonts (it can be found in this repo in `ansible/roles/windows/files/fonts`)
-3. Install [Microsoft Terminal](https://github.com/microsoft/terminal) and configure Ubuntu profile with DejaVuSans font.
+3. Install [Microsoft Terminal](https://github.com/microsoft/terminal) and configure this Terminals Ubuntu profile with DejaVuSans font.
 You can check `ansible/roles/windows/templates/settings.json.j2` for settings reference with useful overrides.

-Points #2 and #3 are optional (I use them personally) - you can use any terminal of your choice and any font supporting iconic fonts (like [Nerd Fonts](https://www.nerdfonts.com/) - please note that not all fonts have the same amount of glyphs/icons.
-DejaVu has lots of them)
+In points #2 and #3 specific font+terminal duo is just a suggestion (I use them personally) - you can use any terminal of your choice and any font supporting iconic fonts (like [Nerd Fonts](https://www.nerdfonts.com/) - please note that not all fonts have the same amount of glyphs/icons.
+DejaVu has lots of them.
+Remember to configure you terminal to use this font!

 Thats it, you can move to [WSL2 setup](#wsl2-setup)